fahim-rafi/flasklearn/README.md

+# flasklearn
-# Learning how to use Flask for full stack development.
+Learning how to use Flask for full stack development.
 Project files have been uploaded to this repo.